Ziauddin University

 • Provide individual consultations to patients concerning the continued treatment of disorders and preventive foot care.

-• Diagnose foot ailments such as tumors, ulcers, fractures, skin or nail diseases, and congenital or acquired deformities such as weak feet and foot imbalance.
+• Diagnose foot ailments such as tumours, ulcers, fractures, skin or nail diseases, and congenital or acquired deformities such as weak feet and foot imbalance.

 • Use innovative methods to treat conditions such as corns, calluses, bunions, heel spurs, ingrown toenails, arch problems, shortened tendons, cysts, bone disorders, and abscesses.